j0ono0/pinout/docs/tutorial.rst

 Tutorial
 ===============

 This tutorial walks through the features available in *pinout* and duplicates code from *sample_diagram.py* (see :ref:`quickstart`).
-For more details - and in the absence of detailed feature documentation (currently in development) - browsing the source code is recommended.

-*Before you start*: Each diagram requires a stylesheet and hardware image to display successfully.
+*Before you start*: Each diagram requires a hardware image and stylesheet to display successfully.
 If you haven't already, please read the :ref:`install` section that includes access to samples files.

 .. figure:: _static/finished_sample_diagram.*